 Upon successful completion of both parts, the student will be prepared to sit for their national certification exam.
 The current cost of this exam is $135.

 |Start Date||End Date||Day(s)||Time||Location||Cost*|

-*Cost breakdown: $183 plus $69** for urine drug screening and criminal background check and $16** for malpractice insurance.
+*Cost breakdown: $183 plus $69* for urine drug screening and criminal background check and $16* for malpractice insurance and &3* for student insurance.
 Virginia students will have an additional $10 fee for this service. *Fees are subject to change.

 This is the clinical portion of Phlebotomy Education.
 The student will go to a designated clinical site and perform learned skills.
 Each student must have 100 hours of clinical, 100 venipuncture, and 25 skin punctures.
 Upon satisfactory completion of Phlebotomy I & II, the student may sit for his/her certification exam.
 Student schedules should be flexible in order to meet clinical requirements.